Obanda254/MyAppSample/README.md

-#About this project
+About this project,
-this is a git basics run through
+it's a git basics run through